yupgup/jonitrythall.com/_posts/2023-11-07-a-backstory.markdown

 I got an MRI that showed a bulging disc.
 It was severe, but these things can usually be resolved on their own, I was told.
 I went to PT for three months.
 I was given no real restrictions to follow by *any* professional I was seeing.
 It got worse each month.
 I tried decompression therapy.
 I tried steroid injections.
 Everything helped a bit temporarily.
 I kept going to the gym daily and lifting weights, being incredibly mindful of perfect form.

 My theory is that I eventually went up in weight to a point that was not sustainable for my compromised spine.
 My bulging disc ruptured and crushed my nerve.
 I couldn't walk and my foot wouldn't move much.
 It would roll outward and I would have to catch myself from falling over.
 It was, by far, the worst pain I could ever imagine a human going through without passing out.
-I had an emergency microdiscectomy.
+I had an emergency microdiscectomy, where they removed the escaped portion of the disc.

 The surgery went well, and I felt like a million dollars.
 Pain-free for the first time in a long, long time.
 I was told walking was great for recovery.
 I worked through some lingering balance issues for a few days and was at five miles at the seven-day post-surgery mark, then nine miles at around two weeks.
-They had never seen someone recover so quickly.
+They had not seen someone recover so quickly.
 I had a new lease on life and wanted to take advantage of it.

 ## The Middle
 Instead of bending down to pick things up, I was squatting all the way down.
 I did this on week three, and the exact rupture happened again as I got up.
 As a quick aside, I was told it's impossible to know if I contributed to what happened, though if I did, it had to be this motion, and I've since purchased several grabbing tools.